HomeSpan/HomeSpan/docs/Networks.md

 Internally, HomeSpan manages WiFi connectivity using the Arduino-ESP32 Library's global `WiFi` object and iniaties connections using the `WiFi.begin()` method.
 This method assumes connectivity to standard WiFi network requiring an SSID and password.
 If you are trying to connect to an enterprise WiFi network, or if you have other specialized configuration requirements that need to be made while connecting to your WiFi network (such as changing the power of your WiFi antenna), you can HomeSpan call your own "begin" function instead of simply calling `WiFi.begin()` by implementing the homeSpan `setWifiBegin()` method in your sketch.

-Lastly, if you need to run a custom function either once, or every time a WiFi connection is established (or re-established after a disconnect) you can implement one, or both, of the homeSpan `setWifiCallback()` and `setWifiCallbackAll()` methods in your sketch.
+Lastly, if you need to run a custom function either once, or every time, a WiFi connection is established (or re-established after a disconnect) you can implement the homeSpan `setConnectionCallback()` method in your sketch.

 ## HomeSpan Ethernet connectivity